MerginMaps/docs/src/dev/ce-migration/index.md

 ## Migration guide from any previous version to 2023.2

 Besides various fixes, enhancements and performance improvements the most notable change recently introduced is the concept of workspaces.
-For Community Edition it means there is a **common shared workspace (global workspace)** for all users where all projects are stored, instead of having a personal or organizational namespace for projects.
+For Community Edition it means there is a **common shared workspace (global workspace)** for all users where all projects are stored, instead of having a personal or organisational namespace for projects.

 :::tip
-In case you do not need your previous data, we advise to start with clean deployment without the need to follow this migration guide.
+In case you do not need your previous data, we advise to start with [clean deployment](../mergince/#how-to-deploy-mergin-maps-ce) without the need to follow this migration guide.
 :::

 **Upgrading to 2023.2**

- 1. Sync all your projects.
-Hit synchronise on all devices that have local changes (mobiles, QGIS plugins)
+ 1. Synchronise **all your projects and devices** using <MobileAppName /> and <QGISPluginName />.
+Make sure there are no pending changes.

- 2. Remove downloaded projects from all devices (mobiles, QGIS plugins)
+ 2. After synchronisation, all downloaded projects need to be **removed** from all devices using  <MobileAppName /> and <QGISPluginName />

  3. Backup your database ⚠️